-Service category Expen Oescription Ne Chief Financial Office produce the Budget (plus three subsequent financial years) and Financial Plan (10 years) and manage Council's budgeting/ forecasting and financial reporting systems manage all acquisitions and disposals of land for Council manage rates and property services, including Council databases and communication of the rate payment options available to residents handle the administration and leasing of Council's property holdings, including the Camberwell Fresh Food Market coordinate the Building and Property Working Group manage the discontinuance and sales of the rights of way throughout Boroondara. provide financial accounting services including accounts payable, receivable and treasury coordinate financial analysis for projects and provides advice on the pricing of services coordinate the external audit manage procurement and conduct of all public tenders administer the purchasing system and purchasing card systems including training coordinate fleet management. \$7,332 (\$3,552) \$3,780 Council Operations operation of Camberwell and Hawthorn office locations, including maintenance, security and servicing of essential services such as lifts, extinguishers and exit signs. \$389 (\$0) \$389
+Service category Description Expenditure (Revenue) Net cost \$'000 Chief Financial Office produce the Budget (plus three subsequent financial years) and Financial Plan (10 years) and manage Council's budgeting/ forecasting and financial reporting systems manage all acquisitions and disposals of land for Council manage rates and property services, including Council databases and communication of the rate payment options available to residents handle the administration and leasing of Council's property holdings, including the Camberwell Fresh Food Market coordinate the Building and Property Working Group manage the discontinuance and sales of the rights of way throughout Boroondara. provide financial accounting services including accounts payable, receivable and treasury conduct monthly financial reporting coordinate financial analysis for projects and provides advice on the pricing of services coordinate the external audit manage procurement and conduct of all public tenders administer the purchasing system and purchasing card systems including training coordinate fleet management. \$7,359 (\$3,552) \$3,807 Council Operations operation of Camberwell and Hawthorn office locations, including maintenance, security and servicing of essential services such as lifts, extinguishers and exit signs. \$389 (\$0) \$389

-Service category Description Expenditure (Revenue) Net cost \$'000 Councillors, Chief Executive Officer, Executive Management and support staff this area includes the Mayor, Councillors, Chief Executive Officer and Executive Leadership team and associated support. \$3,011 (\$0) \$3,011 Customer Support and Corporate Information • primary responsibility for customer service including receipt and response to customer enquiries and complaints
+Service category Description Expenditure (Revenue) Net cost \$'000 Councillors, Chief Executive Officer, Executive Management and support staff this area includes the Mayor, Councillors, Chief Executive Officer and Executive Leadership team and associated support. \$3,030 (\$0) \$3,030 Customer Support and Corporate Information primary responsibility for customer service including receipt and response to customer enquiries and complaints recommend and initiate service improvements based on customer feedback provide a centralised approach to the first-contact customer interaction and a tiered support model for customer enquiries, including case management. provide an in-house advisory service to improve the quality of customer service in all areas of Council manage the archiving function lead incoming correspondence functions of Council provide professional guidance and direction to ensure Council is compliant with Public Records Act 1973. \$7,644 (\$0) \$7,644

-Service category Description Expenditure (Revenue) Net cost \$'000 Digital develop and enhance public facing digital services and information based on customer requirements, evidence-based research, best practice user experience and human centered service design principles and practices develop and maintain standards for accessibility, information architecture, digital governance and technical website security management provide key strategic support and advice to the various technology teams to enable Council to significantly expand and improve digital services provide a council wide corporate digital service to all departments in the development and ongoing management of new digital products, responsive mobile and online tools, engagement approaches, systems and digital capabilities in line with the goals of the Customer Experience Improvement Strategy and the Information and Communications Technology Strategy. \$1,739 (\$0) \$1,739 Digital Experience design, optimise, and refresh community information and services on the Council website ensure website conforms to Web Content Accessibility Guidelines prioritise and coordinate key feature development and enhancements on Council customer-facing websites and digital platforms analyse web analytics, customer and service data, and conduct customer research to inform ongoing improvement of Council's digital experience promote, educate, and drive action in ensuring optimal accessibility compliance of Council websites and digital information. \$635 (\$0) \$635
+Service category Description Expenditure (Revenue) Net cost \$'000 Digital develop and enhance public facing digital services and information based on customer requirements, evidence-based research, best practice user experience and human centered service design principles and practices develop and maintain standards for accessibility, information architecture, digital governance and technical website security management provide key strategic support and advice to the various technology teams to enable Council to significantly expand and improve digital services provide a council wide corporate digital service to all departments in the development and ongoing management of new digital products, responsive mobile and online tools, engagement approaches, systems and digital capabilities in line with the goals of the Customer Experience Improvement Strategy and the Information and Communications Technology Strategy. \$1,743 (\$0) \$1,743 Digital Experience design, optimise, and refresh community information and services on the Council website ensure website conforms to Web Content Accessibility Guidelines prioritise and coordinate key feature development and enhancements on Council customer-facing websites and digital platforms analyse web analytics, customer and service data, and conduct customer research to inform ongoing improvement of Council's digital experience promote, educate, and drive action in ensuring optimal accessibility compliance of Council websites and digital information. \$639 (\$0) \$639